 The new resolution adopted by the EU Parliament in January requires member states to investigate whether Hungary has “in a serious and persistent manner disregarded” the principles that form the basis of EU cooperation and are gathered under Article 2 of the treaty.
 If the process is completed, Hungary could lose its right to vote in the EU.

-Commission support fonds to be paid out
+Commission support funds to be paid out

 At the same time, Brussels has taken other measures to punish the member state Hungary.
 For over a year, the EU Commission has frozen payments of EU aid to Hungary, citing, among other things, shortcomings in the independence of the judiciary, academic freedom and the rights of LGBTQ people.
 In December 2023, however, the Commission reported that Hungary had met the demands made regarding the judiciary, which means that more than ten billion euros must be paid out.